HOME / BLOG

 Some clinics, like HelloClearHealth.com, offer a low-dose Accutane protocol.
 This approach uses a lower amount of medication over a longer period, which can potentially reduce side effects.
 Making it a better fit for students and those with milder acne.

 If you’re curious about Accutane but hesitant about going "all in," this could be a good place to start.
-Book an appointment with our Board-Certified Dermatologist at helloclearhealth.com
+Book an appointment with a Board-Certified Dermatologist at helloclearhealth.com

 What to Expect During Accutane Treatment